 Consider these questions and talk about them with your guests.

 You know your baby better than any person on this planet.
 Well-meaning loved ones may question your methods.
 “You are going to wake a sleeping baby to feed him?
 That’s crazy!
 If he were hungry, he’d wake up.
 My babies were great sleepers.
 You should do it my way.”
 Please remember, you know your baby and what works for your baby.
 Have confidence in the skills and techniques you have learned.
-If you’ve taken the “Will I Ever Sleep Again?” newborn class or the ABC’s of Sleep, you can also be sure that the methods you implement are created using evidence-based research.
+If you’ve taken my classes, you can also be sure that the methods you implement are created using evidence-based research.

 Don’t we all sleep best in our own beds?
 Babies are no exception!
 If it’s possible for your baby to stay in her normal sleeping environment, do that.
 Whenever we can stay consistent, that’s what we want to do.